 On the other hand, viruses are small subcellular agents that are unable to multiply outside a host cell and are thus obligate parasites.
 They can essentially infect all forms of life and have shaped several aspects of natural selection throughout evolution.
 Due to their extreme dependence for cellular factors to replicate, targeting viral infections through highly-selective antiviral agents has proven to be challenging.

 As a scientist, I study the interactions between viruses and the cells they infect.
 I believe that understanding how these intracellular parasites re-purpose host cell factors for their benefit can similarly teach us about principles of cell biology that would have been almost impossible to identify and characterize otherwise.
 My experience is almost exclusively on mammalian RNA viruses (reoviruses, hepatitis A, hepatitis C, Zika virus, dengue virus) in diverse cell types and currently continuing this journey as a Research Associate within the Department of Microbiology and Immunology at the University of North Carolina at Chapel Hill (Visit my UNC website here).

-I am also a science communicator on Twitter (@NakedCapsid) where I use the beauty of microscopy to take my audience on trips inside the cell and teach complex biological systems through colorful images.
-As an advocate for diversity and inclusion in STEM, I am also the founder of the #UniqueScientists, a program designed with the goal of highlighting the journey of the diverse scientists that day after day contribute to new scientific discoveries.
+I am a science communicator on Twitter (@NakedCapsid) where I use the beauty of microscopy to take my audience on weekly trips inside the cell and to teach complex biological systems through colorful images.
+As an advocate for diversity and inclusion in STEM, I am also the founder of #UniqueScientists, a program designed with the goal of highlighting the journey of the diverse scientists that day after day contribute to new scientific discoveries.